What the Rhineland-Palatinate region has to offer

 Idar Oberstein– the jewel of the Rhineland

-Gemstone trading built this town and in acknowledgement the town still boasts numerous gemstone shops and museums including the wonderful Idar Oberstein Museum which houses a unique collection of minerals, and a crystal hall displaying the largest gemstones ever brought to Europe from overseas.
+Gemstone trading built this town and in acknowledgement it still boasts numerous gemstone shops and museums including the wonderful Idar Oberstein Museum which houses a unique collection of minerals, and a crystal hall displaying the largest gemstones ever brought to Europe from overseas.
 You can also view a collection of gems related to the city's history and the fascinating fluorescence cabinet.

-Above the city reside the castles of Bosselstein and Oberstein, and you can climb to them from the marketplace, passing by the Chapel-in the-Rocks (a church hewn into the rocks).
+Above the town reside the castles of Bosselstein and Oberstein, and you can climb to them from the marketplace, passing by the Chapel-in the-Rocks (a church hewn into the rocks).
 The Castle Bosselstein ruins date back to 1196, and Castle Oberstein to 1320.
 From this vantage point you can see across the valley to the Hunsrück mountains.
-You can find opening times during deconfinment for the Idar-Oberstein museum here.
+You can find opening times for the Idar-Oberstein museum here.

 Roscheider Hof Folklore and Open Air Museum – Konz